httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 indicates an `enforce` configuration, and "report-only" otherwise.

-* "test-report": the value is set to true if the report is being sent by a testing client to verify that the reporting server behaves correctly.
+* "test-report": the value is set to true if the report is being sent by a testing client to verify that the report server behaves correctly.
 The value is provided as a boolean, and MUST be set to true if the report serves to test the server's behavior and can be discarded.